EC-DIGIT-CSIRC/CBC-API-Tools/process_events_exporter/README.md

 export_process_events.py --profile dev --guid "XXXXXXXX-0040c4bc-000002e4-00000000-1d7245f3bcf847c" --start "2021-03-29T12:00:00Z" --end "2021-03-29T16:00:00Z" --outfile 'PATH_TO/CSV_FILE.csv' --summary 'PATH_TO/summary.json' --follow_childprocs 2
 ```

-In this case, on top of the CSV files, a JSON file will be created with the parent-child relationship.
+In this case, on top of the CSV files (one per process), a JSON file will be created with the parent-child relationship.

 ![alt text](media/exported-process-tree-events-csv.png)